 Does Security Choice Matter in Venture Capital?
 The Case of Venture Debt

-SMU Cox School of Business
+Southern Methodist University (SMU), Cox School of Business

 Carnegie Mellon University - David A. Tepper School of Business